HTA86/plex-rar2fs-docker/README.md

 This container is based in large parts on disaster37/docker-plex.
 The goal is to have this container work just as the standard pms-docker with an additional /data-unrar folder where rar2fs does its magic.

-Probably needs to run priviliged as it uses fuse functions.
+Probably needs to run priviliged as it uses fuse functions..

 # Original readme for plexinc/pms-docker